By José Alberto Hermosillo

 The story takes a dramatic turn when Willi crosses paths with Julie (Hélène Florent), the neglected owner of a Canadian farmhouse, and her precocious teenage daughter, Lea (Marine Johnson), who only wants to have fun in the city.

 The complications are straightforward when their past confronts their present.
-Although, the conundrum keeps us wondering about possible resolutions.
-Everything becomes chaotic when Lea’s silence implicates Willi of wrongdoing.
+Although the conundrum keeps us wondering about possible resolutions.
+Everything becomes chaotic when Lea’s silence implicates Willi in wrongdoing.

 The brief flashbacks diffuse the story’s emotional context, but the imagery’s beauty holds the narrative well.